Why Do Dogs Bite?

 Our close companion, the dog, wild as he may have been, shadowed our movements across the globe for thousands of years, following in our footsteps as we followed him.
 We shared the same tastes in prey, we both hunted cooperatively, we collectively found safety in numbers, we each surrounded ourselves with family.
 Both species adhered to a fluid form of social hierarchy that is still observed today.

 Humans quickly learned how animals behaved, and what precipitated those behaviors.
 Especially when it came to acts of violence.
-It was important to recognize the postures and expressions the animals engaged in when certain things occurred, because they helped early humans stay alive.
+It was important to recognize the postures and expressions the animals engaged in when certain things occurred because that knowledge helped early humans stay alive.

 We learned not to approach animals when they were eating, and if we did, it was with enough numbers and enough force to successfully drive them off without becoming a meal ourselves.
 Our predator companions learned not to venture off too far, because we were not only predictable, but occasionally, we were careless.